Malva sylvestris: Subspecies

-Distribution
+Distribution and habitat

 Malva sylvestris spreads itself on waste and rough ground, by roads and railways throughout lowland England, Wales and Channel Islands, Siberia and scattered elsewhere.
+One of the major areas that grows in is northeast and central Iran.
+It is also found in North Africa and grows as a biennial in the Mediterranean; it grows as a perennial elsewhere.
 It has been introduced to and has become naturalised in eastern Australia, in the United States, Canada, and Mexico as an invasive species.